void-linux/void-docs/src/installation/guides/chroot.md

 ### Troubleshooting GRUB installation

-It may be necessary to mount the `efivarfs` filesystem.
+On UEFI systems, it may be necessary to mount the `efivarfs` filesystem.

 ```
 [xchroot /mnt] # mount -t efivarfs none /sys/firmware/efi/efivars